slint-ui/slint/README.md

 ## Status

-SixtyFPS is still in the early stages of development.
-APIs can and will change, important features are still missing.
+SixtyFPS is still in the early stages of development: APIs will change and important features are still being developed.

-At the moment, it's possible to create user interfaces from C++, Rust and NodeJS.
-Those can be compiled/shown on Linux, macOS, Windows and in Web Browsers (using WebAssembly).
+At the moment, it's possible to create user interfaces from C++, Rust, and NodeJS.
+These can be compiled and shown on Linux, macOS, Windows and in Web Browsers (using WebAssembly).

 ## Architecture

-An application is composed of the business logic written in Rust, C++ or JavaScript and the `.60` user interface markup design, which is compiled to native code.
+An application is composed of the business logic written in Rust, C++, or JavaScript and the `.60` user interface design markup, which is compiled to native code.

 ![Architecture Overview](resources/architecture.drawio.svg)